babashka/sci/doc/ai/0008-cljd-port.md

 ## Real test suite on cljd

 - core_test.cljc runs on cljd directly (shadow was merged back, single file).
-  Run: `clojure -M:cljd test sci.core-test` (add to script selector when green).
-Status: ALL PASS with a patched local ClojureDart (`clojure -M:cljd:cljd-local test ...`).
-With the unpatched git dep 3 tests fail (assert-test, def-location-test, defn-test), all caused by an upstream ClojureDart bug: cljd.core/list is compiled from a `^PersistentList ()` literal (clj/src/cljd/core.cljd:3436) whose reader meta {:line 3436 :column 36 :tag PersistentList} is baked into the empty list, so EVERY runtime-built list carries that meta and sci reads it as error location.
-Local fix in ~/dev/ClojureDart: bind the loop seed to -EMPTY-LIST instead of the literal.
+  Run: `clojure -M:cljd test sci.core-test`.
+Status: ALL PASS on upstream tensegritics/clojuredart (sha 79759559).
+The empty-list-meta bug is fixed
-  PR sent to tensegritics; until merged the :cljd alias pins the borkdude/ClojureDart fork (branch fix-list-empty-literal-meta) and sci.core-test is in the CI selector.
-Swap the dep back when the PR lands. cljd-incompatible tests are gated with `#?(:cljd nil :default (deftest ...))` + a ;; TODO:cljd marker.
+  upstream: cljd.core/list was compiled from a `^PersistentList ()` literal whose reader meta was baked into every runtime-built list, which sci read as error location (broke assert-test, def-location-test, defn-test).
+The borkdude fork PR is merged, so both :cljd aliases (sci and the flutter-repl example) are back on tensegritics. cljd-incompatible tests are gated with `#?(:cljd nil :default (deftest ...))` + a ;; TODO:cljd marker.
 - sci fns use the direct fixed-arity representation like the other platforms (no wrapper).
 Runtime arity mismatch surfaces as a wrapped Dart NoSuchMethodError with correct location (str fallback in